AdobeDocs/experience-platform.fr-FR/help/segmentation/home.md

 title: Adobe Experience Platform Segmentation Service
 topic: overview
 translation-type: tm+mt
-source-git-commit: f44e42a4faa3b10f147dbaf929048054ce0bec42
+source-git-commit: 6a0a9b020b0dc89a829c557bdf29b66508a10333
 workflow-type: tm+mt
-source-wordcount: '1986'
+source-wordcount: '1971'
-ht-degree: 84%
+ht-degree: 79%

 ---

-# Présentation du service de segmentation des Adobes Experience Platform
+# Adobe Experience Platform [!DNL Segmentation Service] overview

-Adobe Experience Platform Segmentation Service provides a user interface and RESTful API that allows you to build segments and generate audiences from your [!DNL Real-time Customer Profile] data.
-Ces segments sont configurés et conservés de manière centralisée sur Platform et sont facilement accessibles depuis n’importe quelle solution Adobe.
+Adobe Experience Platform [!DNL Segmentation Service] provides a user interface and RESTful API that allows you to build segments and generate audiences from your [!DNL Real-time Customer Profile] data.
+These segments are centrally configured and maintained on [!DNL Platform], and are readily accessible by any Adobe solution.

 This document provides an overview of [!DNL Segmentation Service] and the role it plays in Adobe Experience Platform.